 While many people firmly advocate the hypoallergenicity of Labradoodles, science has not confirmed the hypoallergenic status of Labradoodles.

-It is not scientifically accurate to label any dog breed hypoallergenic, although a person’s allergic sensitivity to individual dogs may vary.
+Labeling any dog breed hypoallergenic is not scientifically accurate, although a person’s allergic sensitivity to individual dogs may vary.

 Do Labradoodles Trigger Allergic Reaction In All People?